pimentel/bears_iplant/README.md

 ## Now we need to download our data onto our desktop to continue

+Make a directory on your desktop called "bears_iplant".
+Inside that directory, make another directory named R

-Make a directory on your desktop called "bears_iplant" Copy your output using WinSCP or Cyberduck into this directory.
+Copy your output using WinSCP or Cyberduck into this directory.

 Start up RStudio and navigate to `R` subdirectory in the directory we've been